 1. Appointment of a Department Chair is made by the Dean of the Faculty/Vice President for Academic Affairs in consultation with the members of the department concerned.

-2. Appointments to the Chair are for one year and are renewable; four to eight years is the normal length of service.
+2. Appointments to the Chair are for four years and are renewable; four to eight years is the normal length of service.
 A Chair (tenured or untenured) may not be removed as Chair during the course of an academic year except for cause.

 C. Procedures for Review

-1. Department Chairs shall be reviewed once every four years.
-In the event of an intervening sabbatical or leave of absence, the review will take place in the fifth year.
+1. Department Chairs shall be reviewed once every two years.
+In the event of an intervening sabbatical or leave of absence, the review will take place in the next year.
 More frequent reviews may take place at the request of the Chair or the Dean of the Faculty/Vice President for Academic Affairs.
 Untenured faculty serving as Chairs at the time of review for reappointment or for tenure shall be reviewed separately as Department Chairs.

-2. The review of a Department Chair shall be conducted by the Dean of the Faculty/Vice President for Academic Affairs.
-Each member of the department shall be requested to present a written evaluation to the Dean of the Faculty/Vice President for Academic Affairs.
+2. The review of a Department Chair shall be conducted by the designated Associate Dean of the Faculty (faculty affairs).
+Each member of the department shall be requested to present a written evaluation to the designated Associate Dean of the Faculty (faculty affairs).
 All such statements shall be confidential.

 3. Student majors in the department shall also be involved in the review of Chairs, each department determining its method of student involvement.